-The SYSCS_UTIL.SYSCS_BACKUP_DATABASE procedure takes a string argument that represents the location in which to back up the database.
+All four of these system procedures take a string argument that represents the location in which to back up the database.
 Typically, you provide the full path to the backup directory.
 (Relative paths are interpreted as relative to the current directory, not to the derby.system.home directory.)
 For example, to specify a backup location of c:/mybackups/2012-04-01 for a database that is currently open, use the following statement (forward slashes are used as path separators in SQL commands):

-'''

-CALL SYSCS_UTIL.SYSCS_BACKUP_DATABASE('c:/mybackups/2012-04-01')
+CALL SYSCS\UTIL.SYSCS\BACKUP\DATABASE('c:/mybackups/2012-04-01')

-'''